 Welcome to The Music of Frank Zappa website.
-Please select a destination from the contents list on the left.
+Please select a destination from the dropdown list on the Teaching tab above.

 This course has been offered in the summer sessions annually from 2001-2007, and every three years during the long semesters beginning in 2009.
 The course will next be offered in the spring of 2018 (MWF 1:00-1:50 pm); please contact Dr. Klein for details.